 Bicycle riders are often exposed to conditions that put them at greater risk of accident with less protection than other road users.
 In some cases, you may have been involved in a bicycle accident and it is unclear who or what was at fault.
 Even after the accident, events may have transpired so quickly it’s difficult to determine just what happened in clear, unambiguous terms.

 If you are unsure who is at fault for causing the accidents, our team of personal injury claim solicitors can make this determination using their decades’ worth of experience handling all types of road accident compensation claims.

 Call 1800 106 107 for a no-obligation conversation about your situation and to see if you have grounds for a claim.

 We have a head office in NSW, VIC, QLD, WA, SA, NT and local offices throughout each state.

 With one in five bicycle crashes occurring inside marked on-road bicycle lanes, it can be a scary thought to get back on the road once you’ve been involved in a crash.
 You may be able to claim compensation for the psychological trauma that’s been caused.

 Only a licenced legal practitioner who specialises in personal injury can make this determination.
 To find out if you are likely to have grounds for a claim, call one of our injury specialists on 1800 106 107.

 Once you have contacted us, we will perform an assessment based on strict eligibility criteria.
-If we deem your claim to be valid for a ‘no win, no fee’ case, our legal professionals will launch the necessary legal proceedings, including contacting your respondent(s).
-We will also inform you if you do not qualify for a ‘no win, no fee’ guarantee, and advise you of your options.
+If we deem your claim to be valid for a ‘no win, no pay’ case, our legal professionals will launch the necessary legal proceedings, including contacting your respondent(s).
+We will also inform you if you do not qualify for ‘no win, no fuss’, and advise you of your options.

 If you are making a claim on behalf of someone else, this also applies.
 We will advise what you need to do, and assist you in this difficult time.